“What the hell am I supposed to drink? Water?!”

 It was a bit of a struggle, in the beginning, to develop “a water habit.”At first, I was dying for flavor, and the urge to do the “flavor packet” thing was far too high.
 However, if the goal is to drink less of the harmful stuff and more of the pure and innocent stuff, then you simply cannot do it.
 I, personally, didn’t bother trying to make a slow conversion to drinking water because the rationale was simple – as a neophyte calorie counter, the more of this stuff I drank, the less food I could eat if I wanted to stay under my calorie budget.
 It was an easy decision to simply accept the reality of water, and it’s most important benefit – feeling satiated without calories.

 Then, it became a matter of doing what I could to prevent the excuses – buying bottled water and then complaining that it’s too expensive (although soft drinks or juices are often much more expensive), not having a water fountain around and not carrying change, being too lazy to get up and get myself another glass of water (because water doesn’t compel you to get up and move the way a glass of juice might) – and just sucking it up and investing in a couple of quality water containers.
 One big 32oz insulated glass, and one stainless steel container to keep in my jogging stroller when we’re on the go.
+To really make things easy, I need to get one of those discount water filters that I keep hearing about.
+That way I can get a pure, uncontaminated glass of water directly from my refrigerator.
 Now… the only thing left to address… is time.

 The best – and fastest – way for me to start developing my new habit was to set the alarm on my cell phone to go off very few hours.
 That way, on top of drinking water with each meal, I’d drink it in between, as well.
 Helps keep me from overeating, binging on calories, kept my hunger in control and kept me focused on my goal – avoiding hunger pangs and eating properly – throughout the day.
 Needless to say, I’m a devout water drinker.